LinkBoss vs Internal Link Juicer: When Automation Becomes a Liability

 How does automated exact-match link insertion trigger SEO penalties?

 When every instance of a keyword becomes a link to the same URL, the anchor text profile for that destination page trends toward 100% exact match.
-Google’s Penguin algorithm treats unnaturally concentrated anchor text as a manipulation signal, which can lead to ranking devaluation for the linked page.
+Google’s link spam updates and helpful content systems treat unnaturally concentrated anchor text as a manipulation signal, which can lead to ranking devaluation for the linked page.
 The more aggressively keyword automation runs across a large site, the faster this concentration compounds.

 Can Internal Link Juicer understand the nuanced context of a paragraph?